READ: Growth Mindset Magic: Are you missing out?

 The potential benefits of encouraging individuals, teams and entire companies to focus on developing a growth mindset seem clear.
 So how do we know if we have this or not, and how do we know what to focus on to encourage a shift?

 Growth Mindset as a Behavioural Competency

 At Talent 4 Performance we’ve used Harrison Assessments to capture the key ingredients of a growth mindset in the form of a Growth Mindset Behavioural Competency.
 The competency includes 10 essential traits, 10 desirable traits, and 6 traits to avoid, drawing from the 175 factors measured by the single SmartQuestionnaire.
 The Behavioural Competency Analysis report shows an overall percentage score indicating your fit against the competency, and a detailed breakdown of your score against each of the 26 traits, showing how each of these impacts positively or negatively on your behaviour in a growth mindset context.

-So, for an individual, it’s now quick and easy to identify the extent to which you already have a growth mindset, and precisely which aspects of your behaviour are best to focus on for ongoing development.
+So, for an individual, it’s now quick and easy to identify the extent to which you already have, and precisely which aspects of your behaviour are best to focus on for ongoing development.
 Using the same data, it’s also possible to analyse scores and trait patterns for teams, or for whole organisations, providing a simple approach for benchmarking and driving more strategic culture change initiatives.